MasonMcGrail/MasonMcGrail.github.io/constructed_languages/01/reference_grammar.md

 | FUT   | future                       |       |                                  |
 | HORT  | hortatitive                  |       |                                  |

-## <a name="overview"></a>A. An overview of Ekhwachi <a href="#table_of_contents">^</a>
+## <a name="overview"></a>2.
+An overview of Nga'ō <a href="#table_of_contents">^</a>

+### <a name="overview_introduction"></a>2.1.
+Introduction <a href="#table_of_contents">^</a>

+This chapter provides an overview of Nga'ō, including the origins of the name of the language and the demographic information of its speakers, as well as descriptions of its various typological features.

-### <a name="geographic_demographic"></a>A.B.
-Geographic and demographic information <a href="#table_of_contents">^</a>
+### <a name="language_setting"></a>2.2.
+The language and its setting <a href="#table_of_contents">^</a>

+#### <a name="language_name"></a>2.2.1.
+The name of the language and its language family <a href="#table_of_contents">^</a>

+The language Nga'ō is a member of the **\[?\]** language family, along with its relatives Viñuviñu and Wabgūn. **Nga'ō** is the term that speakers of the language generally use to refer to themselves as a distinct ethnolinguistic group.
+As the name of their language, it is a clipping of **\[DEF.SG\] \[TONGUE\] Nga'ō** 'the Nga'ō language'.
+In this work, I will use the term for both the language and its speakers, and I will do the same for Viñuviñu and Wabgūn.

+Within the **\[?\]** language family, Nga'ō and Viñuviñu form one branch while Wabgūn forms its own separate branch.
+Nga'ō and Viñuviñu are relatively closely related and are similar in most ways, though there are some fundamental differences in their syntax and discourse pragmatics in particular that cause mutual intelligibility to be low.
+Wabgūn, having been isolated from the other two for millennia, shares some lexical and morphological similarities with them, but they are otherwise vastly different.

+#### <a name="ethnography_demography"></a>2.2.2.
+Ethnography and demography <a href="#table_of_contents">^</a>

-Ekhwachi is a language of the (?) branch of the (?) language family.
-It is spoken by about 17,000 people on the island of (?), which is roughly the size of Sri Lanka. (?) is somewhat distant from other landmasses, and due to this as well the nature of the ocean currents that surround it, it has no contact with the outside world.
-The languages spoken there only have contact with each other, and Ekhwachi in particular has only had regular, long-term language contact with its closest relative, (?).
+Nga'ō is spoken by about **\[?\]** people on the island of Nakaya, which is roughly the size of the island of Ireland.
+Most speakers of Nga'ō are found in the southern part of Nakaya, along the eastern coast, and on an archipelago off of that coast.
+Most of the rest of the island is occupied by the Viñuviñu, while the Wabgūn live on a much smaller island to the southeast.
+The Nga'ō have no real long-term contact with the Wabgūn, but they have extensive contact and history with the Viñuviñu.

-#### A.B.C.
-The name 'Ekhwachi'

-The speakers of Ekhwachi have no unique name for their language; _ekhwachi_ is a shortening of _(?) ekhwachi_, which is broken down below.

-    ??? ekhwachi
-    ???    ekhwa   -chi
-    DEF.SG language-1PL.IN.POSS
-    'Ekhwachi', literally 'our language'

-To a standard speaker of Ekhwachi, who is monolingual and feels a sense of ownership over their language and not others, the use of the definite article and the inclusive possessive suffix together uniquely identify the language.
-As might be expected, when referring to the language with people outside of the speech community, the exclusive possessive suffix is used instead.

-For the sake of brevity, throughout the rest of this work I will be using the term 'Ekhwachi' to refer to both the language itself and members of the ethnolinguistic group that speak it.

-#### A.B.C.
-Culture and lifestyle

-(?)
+#### <a name="sociolinguistic_status"></a>2.2.3.
+Sociolinguistic status <a href="#table_of_contents">^</a>

+Most Nga'ō are monolingual, with the exception of some communities near Viñuviñu-occupied regions.
+Neither group has had long-term contact with the Wabgūn, and there are no known cases of advanced multilingualism involving their language.
+There is no pidgin in common to both groups of speakers, and most communication with the Wabgūn has been limited to unstructured gesturing, so 'bilingualism' in this section refers to Nga'ō-Viñuviñu bilingualism only.

+Geographically, bilingualism is most common in a Nga'ō enclave in the central region of the island, and it is virtually nonexistent in the heart of the southern region and on the eastern archipelago.
+Elsewhere, bilingualism is rare but not vanishingly so; it is somewhat more common among Nga'ō men, both because they tend to have lifestyles that involve more traveling, and because interethnic marriage more commonly involves a Nga'ō man and a Viñuviñu woman than vice versa, though even those marriages are rare in most communities.
+A number of Nga'ō who learn Viñuviñu as adults do so to a relatively high level of proficiency, but most tend to struggle with its foreign syntax and discourse pragmatics, and they tend to avoid constructions that don't also work in Nga'ō.
+Truly high proficiency in both languages is usually only achieved by those who were raised in bilingual households.

+#### <a name="overview_dialects"></a>2.2.4.
+Dialects <a href="#table_of_contents">^</a>

+Nga'ō has two large dialects and ten much smaller ones.
+In descending order by number of speakers, the dialects are: Southern, Mountain, Western, Central, Eastern, and the seven dialects spoken throughout the archipelago off the coast.
+In this work, I deal extensively only with the Southern dialect, which is spoken in a large southern portion of the island.

+Some of the dialects differ only slightly, mostly phonologically and lexically, while others differ quite significantly.
+In particular, the Southern and Mountain dialects differ little, as do the archipelago dialects amongst themselves.
+However, the archipelago dialects as a group differ more markedly from the mainland dialects, and the Central dialect is very different from the all of the others due to heavy influence from Viñuviñu.
+I leave the details to the non-Southern dialects in Appendix **\[?\]**.

-### <a name="overview_of_grammar"></a>A.B.
+### <a name="overview_typology"></a>2.3.
 Overview of typological features <a href="#table_of_contents">^</a>

-This section briefly details the features of the typology of Ekhwachi that make it distinct from other languages.
-These include summaries of its phonology, morphology, and syntax, all of which are discussed in greater detail in later sections.
+This section briefly details the features of Nga'ō that make it distinct from other languages.
+These include summaries of its phonology, morphology, and syntax, all of which are discussed in greater detail in their respective chapters.

-#### A.B.C.
-Phonology and morphophonology
+#### <a name="overview_phonology"></a>2.3.1.
+Phonology and morphophonology <a href="#table_of_contents">^</a>

-Ekhwachi has 5 vowel phonemes, which consist of the cross-linguistically common set of /i/, /e/, /a/, /o/, and /u/.
+Nga'ō has 5 vowel phonemes, which consist of the cross-linguistically common set of /i, e, a, o, u/.
+Each may be long or short with no significant change in quality, and they have little allophonic variation.
+There are also four closing diphthongs: /ai̯, au̯, oi̯, eu̯/.

 <table>
   <tr>